WyattTechnology/WAkka/readme.md

 ```

 In this case the actors were started with no persistence.
 To use checkpointing just substitute `Spawn.checkpointed` for `Spawn.notPersistent`.
 As they stand, the actions are not compatible with `Spawn.eventSourced` which would start an actor that uses Akka.NET persistence (see the built-in `persist` action below).

+#### Alternate spawning via actor classes

+In most cases, starting actors using the `spawn` function as above should be sufficient.
+But in some cases (e.g., remote deployment), we need to implement the actor using a class derived from `Akka.Actor.ActorBase` so that we can put a type into `Akka.Actor.Props`.
+WAkka provides a way to do this via the `WAkka.Simple.NotPersistedActor`, `WAkka.Simple.CheckpointedActor`, and `WAkka.EventSourced.EventSourcedActor.EventSourcedActor` classes that correspond to actors started using `notPersisted`, `checkpointed` and `eventSourced` respectively.
+One derives a class from the appropriate base class for the type of actor wanted, passing the action to execute to the sub-class constructor.
+This class can then be used anywhere one would use any other Akka actor class.

+Note that if you are using this to do remote deployment or pooled routers in clusters then the usual rules apply.
+All of your constructor arguments must be serializable and the class must exist in each process where the actors are to be remotely deployed.
+WAkka actions are not serializable which is why you need to derive a class from one of the provided base classes instead of just using them directly and passing the action to their constructors when doing remote deployment.

 ### Built-in actions
 Actor computation expressions are built using the actions built into WAkka.
 So far we've seen `Receive.Any`, `Receive.Only`, and `send` (in the guise of the `<!` operator) in the examples above.
 There are three classes of built-in actions: